 Crystal is a Masters-level Registered Dietitian Nutritionist (RDN) with a specialty focus in eating disorders, maternal/child health and wellness, and intuitive eating.
 Combining clinical experience with a love of social media and writing.
-As a Certified Intuitive Eating Counselor, Crystal has dedicated her career to helping others establish a healthy relationship with food and body through her work with EDH and nutrition private practice.
+As a Certified Intuitive Eating Counselor, Crystal has dedicated her career to helping others establish a healthy relationship with food and body through her nutrition private practice.

 : The mass media and American adolescents’ health.
 Brown JD, Witherspoon EM J Adolesc Health.
 2002 Dec; 31(6 Suppl):153-70.

 : Harrison K, Cantor J. The relationship between media consumption and eating disorders.
 J Commun.
 1997;47:40–67.

 The opinions and views of our guest contributors are shared to provide a broad perspective of eating disorders.
 These are not necessarily the views of Eating Disorder Hope, but an effort to offer discussion of various issues by different concerned individuals.

 We at Eating Disorder Hope understand that eating disorders result from a combination of environmental and genetic factors.
 If you or a loved one are suffering from an eating disorder, please know that there is hope for you, and seek immediate professional help.

 Edited And Updated By: Crystal Karges, MS, RDN, IBCLC.